Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/overview/essay.md

    End with the standards-facing argument and the disciplined technical closing.

-5. **Standards Review in the Critical Review Series** Use the linked review when you want the Unicode issue interpreted through the review framework rather than only through the dossier and briefing documents.
+5. **Standards Review in the Critical Review Series** Use the review-series interpretation when you want the Unicode issue evaluated through the broader writing-system framework.

-## Related lanes
+## Related series

-Some related work still belongs elsewhere:
+Related work belongs in adjacent series:

-- the scientific foundations for language and writing belong in the science series
+- the public foundations for language and writing belong in the Foundations series
 - the formal architecture of sign text belongs in the Formal SignWriting series
-- Brazil and South Korea as empirical and institutional cases belong in the infrastructure series
+- Brazil and South Korea as empirical and institutional cases belong in the Evidence and Adoption series
-- evaluative standards commentary now also belongs in the review series when the goal is to interpret the Unicode record rather than only document it
+- evaluative standards commentary belongs in the Critical Review series when the goal is to interpret the Unicode record rather than only document it

-Start the foundations lane with [Language Without Sound](/#series/foundations/language-without-sound/primary) and [The Shape of Writing](/#series/foundations/the-shape-of-writing/primary).
+Start the foundations series with [Language Without Sound](/#series/foundations/language-without-sound/primary) and [The Shape of Writing](/#series/foundations/the-shape-of-writing/primary).

 For the review-series interpretation, see [Official Unicode SignWriting: The Character Problem and the Written-Sign Problem](/#series/signed-language-writing-critical-review/official-unicode-signwriting-the-character-problem-and-the-written-sign-problem/primary).